telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/customize-web-designer.md

 Customization options the developer may pass to the client of the Web Report Designer in the latest Telerik Reporting version {{site.buildversion}}:

-* __Permissions__: a list of permissions that will be denied to the user client-side
+* __DeniedPermissions__: a list of permissions that will be denied to the user client-side

 There are two approaches for providing the customization options to the ReportDesigner.